MadHatter122312/FireSlackAngular-ChatApp/README.md

 A single-page, real-time chat application with user authentication and user persistence built with AngularJS and FireBase.

-##Logging In and Created a Display Name!
+##Logging In and Creating a Display Name!

 ![Register](http://i.imgur.com/vO7EVSH.gif "Register User and Create Display Name")